rahuljoshi07/NPL_FTP/README.md

  b) 'SwingFileUploadFTP.java' as Java Application for uploading files using FTP.
 2. In Host Field, enter
  a) 'localhost' or '127.0.0.1' if FTP Server is installed on the same machine.
- b) SERVER_PUBLIC_IP if FTP Server is manually confiigured on hosts like Amazon Web Services, etc.
+ b) SERVER_PUBLIC_IP if FTP Server is manually configured on hosts like Amazon Web Services, etc.
  c) SERVER_HOST_NAME if FTP Server is a free FTP Service Provider like DriveHQ,etc.
 3. In Port Field, enter 21(works in most cases).
 4. Username and Password depend on the FTP Server selected.